-The “Genie” is the significant changes to daily life – and work – brought on by the global Covid-19 pandemic.
-There is a “new normal” facing everyone, and businesses have responded in varying degrees, from work-from-home orders to Zoom conference calls to social distancing.
+There is a “new normal” facing everyone, and businesses have responded in varying degrees, from flexible work-from-home schedules to mandatory vaccinations to opting for a fully remote workforce.

-What makes Chalk effective is it allows both parties to see the same thing, Heppelmann said.
+What makes Chalk effective is it allows both parties to see the same thing.
 In the video, the expert marks up the screen to convey steps in a process.
-Even when the user pans over the entire panel, the marks is anchored to the target – this is an example of the real world being a true canvas for information via augmented reality.
+Even when the user pans over the entire panel, the marks are anchored to the target – this is an example of the real world being a true canvas for information via augmented reality.

 Word, PDFs, PowerPoint slides are widely used to publish information, instructions, and procedures.
 For those at a computer, it’s an effective way to share knowledge, concepts, and ideas.
 For the frontline it is far more efficient if information is presented within the context of the work they are doing.
 With augmented reality/mixed reality, frontline workers can view digital work instructions in the context of the work they’re doing, which helps employees do their job better and learn more effectively.